Investment Platforms

 Both in and outside Europe, p2p lending platforms are booming.
 They often raise money from savers to lend out through small business and consumer loans.
 In return, you get a fixed interest rate on your investment.
 On these platforms, there is some supervision from governments, but it is not comparable to supervision that applies to banks.
 Popular European platforms currently include:

 PeerBerry, located in Croatia, is one of the largest European platforms for p2p loans.
 Between 2017 and 2024, over 2,5 billion euros was invested on this peer-to-peer lending platform.
-The broker has almost 100K investors from more than 70 countries, with an average annual return of 11-12 percent.
+It has almost 100K investors from more than 70 countries, with an average annual return of 10-12 percent.

 Pros and cons of international savings accounts